 “I am pleased to inform you that your factory tour application has been approved.
 The approval process took longer than expected as it required the chairman’s final approval.”

 I probably sat there reading and re-reading that sentence for a good five minutes before it sunk in.
-Not only had I been granted permission to visit Shimano’s Intelligent Plant in Sakai, but also the Chairman of Shimano had personally approved my application.
+Not only had I been granted permission to visit Shimano’s Sakai Intelligent Plant, but also the Chairman of Shimano had personally approved my application.
 I suspect I felt exactly the same as Charlie Bucket did when he found a golden ticket for Willy Wonker’s Chocolate Factory!
 There are actually a surprising number of similarities between the Roald Dahl story and the Shimano SIP (as it’s known).
 Both companies are “highly protective of their manufacturing processes”, both factories contain “elaborate, often gigantic machines” and both are keen to keep prying eyes away from what goes on inside their factories.
 This generally applies to journalists’ visits, so the fact my application had been approved was somewhat of a miracle!

 Just the lobby of the Shimano SIP was impressive.
 It felt more like you were entering into a museum of modern art rather than an industrial manufacturing complex.
 A large TV screen just inside the door said “Welcome to Shimano Mr Olly Townsend, Gravel Union” which instantly made me feel like some kind of VIP superstar.
 During my time in Sakai, I’d been looked after incredibly well by two long-standing Shimano employees, Chou Zen and Edamura Takuya.
 Despite the fact they worked every day at the SIP, they seemed almost as excited to be going on a factory tour as I was (if that’s possible!).
 Both work in the marketing team, although Eda was a relatively new recruit, having moved across from the product design team (where he was heavily involved with the design work for two previous iterations of Shimano’s flagship Dura-Ace road groupset).
 They warned me in advance that during the factory tour I would not even be allowed to bring my smartphone with me, let alone take photographs, so during my tour I had to resort to old fashioned note taking using a pen and pad – not something many journalists do anymore!